jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) subsection (5) as the company’s second liability under this section.
 Liable company
 (2) The company is 1 to which all of the following apply:
-  (a) the company is or was recently part of a wholly-owned group of companies (the former group); and (b) the company has or will soon join a different wholly-owned group of companies (the new group); and (c) the former group has a loss balance carried forward from an earlier tax year of more than $1,000,000 for the tax year before the income year corresponding to the tax year in which the company changes groups.
+  (a) the company stops being part of a group of companies (the former group) and becomes part of a wholly-owned group of companies (the new group); and
+  (b) if the former group is a wholly-owned group of companies, the loss balance carried forward from the previous tax year for companies in the former group is more than $1,000,000; and
+  (c) if the former group is not a wholly-owned group of companies, company A has transferred imputation credits under section OB 83 to a company in the former group.
 First liability
 (3) The company is liable for imputation additional tax if, at a particular time,— (a) a debit balance exists in the company’s imputation credit account; and